sysraccoon/dotfiles/notes/nvim.md

 This section provide configuration, related to neovim itself, and don't rely on plugins.

-I use relative numbering in conjunction with macros.
-Numbering allows you to quickly estimate the number of repetitions that need to be done to apply changes to all relevant rows at once.
-I don't use it for navigation, because hop.nvim is much more powerful for such kind of things:
+I often use relative numbering in conjunction with macros to quickly estimate the number of repetitions required to apply changes to all relevant rows at once.
+However, I don't rely on it for navigation, as hop.nvim is much more powerful and versatile for such tasks.

 ```lua {.lua #nvim-lua-general}
 vim.opt.number = true